pyr-opendatafr/graffiti/README.md

 *Experimental*

-This package contains an R-Shiny Dashboard Displaying Data From INSEE.
+This package contains an R-Shiny Dashboard Displaying Data From INSEE BDM database.
 This dashboard contains a library of pre-made plots and a plot generator.

-This package is a contribution to reproducible research and public data transparency.
+Graffiti app is a contribution to reproducible research and public data transparency.
+Under the hood, graffiti uses [insee](https://github.com/pyr-opendatafr/R-Insee-Data) R package.

+Have a look at the app : https://graffiti.lab.sspcloud.fr/

 ## Installation, Loading an Use